 - Sea Fisheries is responsible for the licensing of all shellfish farms within the Bailiwick.
 There are a total of seven licensed aquaculture sites distributed around Guernsey's west and north coasts, as well as one licensed site on Herm.
 There is also an oyster farm located in a disused quarry in the north of the island.

-- The Committee for Economic Development issues shellfish farm licences under The Fishing (Licensing and Protection of Fisheries) Ordinance, 1987.
-Before issuing a shellfish farm licence the Committee will take into account the welfare of the fishing industry and the relevant experience of the person making the application.
+- Before issuing a shellfish farm licence the Committee for Economic Development will take into account the welfare of the fishing industry and the relevant experience of the person making the application.

 - Regular inspections are carried out by Sea Fisheries Officers to ensure that the sites remain in a safe and suitable condition.
 Due to their location at the far end of the intertidal zone, it is only possible to carry out thorough inspections during spring tides.
 It is not always possible to visit all of the sites on each set of spring tides.